 In case you wonder how to pronounce my Czech name, macOS’s

 say does a pretty good job at pronouncing it, so I’ve uploaded an MP3 of it.

 I have spoken and keynoted at conferences from the U.S.A. to Russia and Japan and my talks have been consistently very well received.
 If you would like me to speak at your event, please contact me to discuss details.

-Generally I’m happy to speak for free at community-organized non-profit conferences that have adopted a Code of Conduct and will pay for my travels (flights, conference tickets, and hotel).
+Generally I’m happy to speak for free at community-organized non-profit conferences that have adopted a Code of Conduct, don’t sport a 100% white male speaker lineup, and will pay for my travels (flights, conference tickets, and hotel).

 I will also speak at your for-profit event if we can agree on a reasonable compensation.